-- (b) The FI value represents the total Regulation FCAS requirement identified by AEMO's AGC in a given 4 second period, where: - (i) a positive FI value indicates a regulation raise service requirement; and - (ii) a negative FI value indicates a regulation lower service requirement. - (c) The AGC calculates the total Regulation FCAS requirement and resulting FI value using the logic set out in clauses 5.2.2 to 5.2.4 (noting that the applicable gains and thresholds are derived by AEMO from time to time during tuning of the AGC).
+- (i) a positive FI value indicates a regulation raise service requirement; and - (ii) a negative FI value indicates a regulation lower service requirement. - (c) The AGC calculates the total Regulation FCAS requirement and resulting FI value using the logic set out in sections 5.2.2 to 5.2.4 (noting that the applicable gains and thresholds are derived by AEMO from time to time during tuning of the AGC).